Scarabaeus1031/NEXAH/nexah/identity/NEXAH_IDENTITY.md

 - attractor-related structure
 - instability patterns

+---

 ### Field Discovery

-NEXAH increasingly represents dynamics as **field structure** rather than only as state transition.
+NEXAH increasingly represents dynamics as **field structure** rather than only as state transitions.

-This is one of the most important recent developments.
+This is one of the most important foundational developments.

+---

 ### Transition Geometry

 NEXAH now treats transitions less as discrete jumps and more as **structured geometric processes**.

-This includes ideas such as:
+This includes:

 - interface regions
 - branching flows